17 of the Best Foods for Glowing, Vibrant, Younger Skin

 Apples – Apples contain quercetin, an antioxidant in the peel that protects against sun damage.

+There’s more to consider than just what we eat.
 Avoid smoking and prolonged exposure to the sun.
 These both damage the skin and make it age faster.
-A few minutes of sun a day is healthy as it creates vitamin D, a powerful antioxidant and anti-carcinogen, but wear a natural sunscreen if you will be in the sun longer than that.
+About ten to twenty minutes of sun a day is healthy as it creates vitamin D, a powerful antioxidant and anti-carcinogen, but you should wear sunscreen if you plan on being in the sun longer than that.
 Avoid stimulants like refined sugar and caffeine.
-These upset balances in hormone levels and mess with circulation.
+These upset hormone balances and mess with circulation.
 They also make it difficult for the body to get the rest it needs to repair.
-Remember the simple three: exercise, sleep, and eat well for healthy skin.

 About Charlie Pulsipher